Hogeboontl/Touch-Analytics-/README.md

 ### 2. Android App Frontend

 An Android app is included as a `.zip` file.
-When opened in **Android Studio**, it provides the frontend for the project.
+To use this, simply unzip the file and open the folder using android studio.
 This frontend allows users to:

 - Log in with a user ID
 - Perform swipe actions
 - Track swipe data associated with their login

-To use this, simply unzip the file and open the file using android studio.
 ---

 ### 3. Backend